sergmoro1/yii2-blog-tools/src/tests/README.md

 codecept run acceptance<br>
 codecept run acceptance CommentCept --steps --debug

+<h1>Settings before start</h1>
+Before you start the tests, you must create a database, run the migrations, and make changes to the configuration files.

 <h2>Configs, switch off Pretty Url</h2>

 Set <code>enablePrettyUrl</code> to <code>false</code> or comment it in a file <code>backend/config/main.php</code>.